 Beneficiaries can file grievances with Network 6 in parallel with plan grievances (under 42 CFR 422.564 for MA enrollees) and KEPRO QIO complaints (under Section 1154 of the Social Security Act).
 Each channel has distinct jurisdiction and remedies; Network 6 is the ESRD-specific channel.

-Many Georgia ESRD beneficiaries also qualify for Medicaid through one of several pathways.
+Many Georgia ESRD beneficiaries also qualify for Medicaid.
 ESRD itself does not automatically qualify a beneficiary for Medicaid, but the financial burden of ESRD (lost income from inability to work, high cost-sharing) often pushes beneficiaries below Medicaid income and resource limits.
+For a dual-eligible beneficiary, coordinating Medicare and Medicaid is what drives out-of-pocket cost toward zero.

-The Georgia Department of Community Health (DCH) is the state Medicaid agency.
-Member services handles Medicaid eligibility questions, plan enrollment, and dual-eligible coordination concerns.
-DCH coordinates with CMS Region IV Atlanta on dual-eligible policy and operational issues.
+The Georgia Department of Community Health (DCH) is the state Medicaid agency; its member services line handles Medicaid eligibility questions, plan enrollment, and dual-eligible coordination.

-Example 1: Margaret, Age 58, Atlanta, Employed with Group Health Plan, 30-Month Coordination Period
+Example 1: Margaret, Age 58, Atlanta, Employed With a Group Health Plan

 Margaret is 58 and works as a senior accountant at a large Atlanta employer with comprehensive group health plan coverage.
 In January 2026, after months of progressive fatigue and elevated creatinine, Margaret is diagnosed with ESRD and begins in-center hemodialysis three times per week.
-Because Margaret does not pursue self-care training, the standard 4-month waiting period applies.
-Her Medicare ESRD entitlement begins April 1, 2026.
+Because Margaret does not pursue home-dialysis training, the standard 3-month waiting period applies and her Medicare ESRD entitlement begins April 1, 2026, the first day of the fourth month of dialysis.

 Margaret's GHP provides comprehensive coverage with a low deductible and reasonable out-of-pocket maximum.
 Margaret coordinates with her employer's benefits department and with GeorgiaCares to plan her enrollment strategy.
 The 30-month coordination period runs from April 2026 through September 2028.
 During this period, the GHP pays primary for dialysis and other medical services.
 Medicare can pay secondary if Margaret enrolls in Part A and Part B.

 Margaret enrolls in Medicare Part A (no premium) in April 2026 for inpatient coverage backup.
-She delays Part B enrollment to avoid paying the standard Part B premium while her GHP is primary.
-Near the end of the 30-month period, in July 2028, Margaret enrolls in Part B to be in effect by October 2028 when the GHP becomes secondary.
+She delays Part B enrollment to avoid paying the standard Part B premium of $202.90 a month while her GHP is primary.
+Before she declines Part B, she confirms with GeorgiaCares that her active-employment group coverage will give her a Special Enrollment Period later, so the delay will not leave her with a Part B Late Enrollment Penalty of 10% of the premium for each full 12 months of delay, charged for as long as she has Part B. Near the end of the 30-month period, in July 2028, Margaret enrolls in Part B to be in effect by October 2028 when the GHP becomes secondary.

-Example 2: Robert, Age 62, Savannah, Retired Without GHP, Standard 4-Month Waiting Period
+Example 2: Robert, Age 62, Savannah, Retired Without a Group Health Plan

 Robert is 62, retired from his prior employment without retiree health coverage, and lives in Savannah.
 In February 2026, he is diagnosed with ESRD and begins in-center hemodialysis.
 He has no GHP coverage, so the 30-month coordination period does not apply.
 His Medicare ESRD entitlement begins May 1, 2026 (Month 4).

-Robert pays the standard Part B premium, the Medigap Plan G premium (approximately $300 monthly for a 62-year-old male in Savannah), and a standalone Part D plan premium (approximately $40 monthly).
-His combined Medicare-related premiums are manageable, and his out-of-pocket cost for medical services is minimal.
+Robert pays the standard Part B premium, a Medigap Plan G premium, and a standalone Part D plan premium.
+Medigap and Part D premiums vary by carrier, age, and location, so he compares plans through GeorgiaCares before enrolling.
+His out-of-pocket cost for covered medical services is minimal.

 Example 3: Linda, Age 55, Macon, Home Peritoneal Dialysis with Month 1 Entitlement